 Our curriculum is designed to develop clinicians who can draw on a broad range of psychological models and theories to inform their clinical work and who have the confidence to use a variety of research methods appropriate to clinical questions.
 There is also a focus on the development of leadership skills throughout the course, including service evaluation work in partnership with your employing NHS Trusts.

 The University operates equal opportunities policies and we operate within the parameters of the Equality Act 2010.
 If you have specific health requirements or learning needs, you are welcome to contact the Admissions Tutor for discussion before application, so that we can ensure that every effort is taken to make reasonable adjustments in partnership with Staffordshire University Disability Support Service.

-Applications are only considered from EU/EEA citizens and applicants should have home fees status (see the Funding section below for further information regarding this).
+Applications are only considered from UK/EU/EEA citizens and applicants should have home fees status (see the Funding section below for further information regarding this).

 You must have a minimum of one year full-time (or part-time equivalent) practical experience of working with people in a human service setting.
 Applicants with experience outside traditional health/caring settings are encouraged to apply and we value candidates with a broad range of experiences that prepare them for working as a clinical psychologist, which may not necessarily be via a traditional assistant psychologist route.
 You should outline clearly how your experience is relevant to the profession and study of clinical psychology in your application.
 If necessary, you should include further information about your relevant work experience in the personal statement section of the application form.